kyoh86/telescope-zenn.nvim/README.md

 nnoremap <silent> <leader>fza <cmd>Telescope zenn articles<cr>
 ```

-You can use `kyoh86/vim-zenn-autocmd` to enable/disable map when enter/leave zenn directory.
+You can use `kyoh86/vim-zenn-autocmd` to enable/disable map when enter into/leave from zenn directory.

 ```vim
 call zenn_autocmd#enable()